Conservative Party of British Columbia: Tolmie government and crisis

 The Conservatives returned to power in the 1928 election under the leadership of Simon Fraser Tolmie, winning 35 of 48 seats in the Legislature.
 The Tolmie government was confronted with the Great Depression, and was wracked by infighting and indecision.
 The party was in such disarray that, despite being in power, the Conservative provincial association decided not to run any candidates in the 1933 election.
 Instead, each local association was left to act on its own, endorsing some candidates who ran as Independents, some as Independent Conservatives, and so on.
 Those supporting Premier Tolmie ran under the 'Unionist' label, while others grouped around former premier William John Bowser and ran as part of the 'Non-Partisan Independent Group'.
 When Bowser died and the elections in Vancouver Centre and Victoria City were postponed, four Non-partisan and two Unionist candidates withdrew.

 The Conservative Party rebounded under Frank Porter Patterson to run a near-full slate in the election of 1937, however they were only able to elect eight MLAs, just one more than the growing Co-operative Commonwealth Federation (CCF) caucus.
 In the election of 1941, the Conservatives were able to win 12 seats, compared to 21 for the Liberals and 14 for the CCF.
 Members of the province's business community, who feared the growing strength of the democratic socialist CCF, urged the Liberals and Conservatives to form a wartime coalition government to ensure stability.
-Then-Conservative leader Royal Maitland agreed, while then-Liberal Premier T.D.
-Pattullo was opposed; however, Pattullo was forced to resign by his own party in late 1941.
-John Hart replaced him as Liberal leader and premier on the promise to form a coalition, and did so, making Maitland Deputy Premier and Attorney General shortly thereafter.
+Conservative leader Royal Maitland agreed, while Liberal premier T. D. Pattullo was opposed; however, Pattullo was forced to resign by his own party in late 1941.
+John Hart replaced him as Liberal leader and premier on the promise to form a coalition, and did so, making Maitland deputy premier and attorney general shortly thereafter.